haohua13/blue-oasis-technical-assessment/README.md

 *   **Dataset Design:** The `esc50.csv` metadata includes a `fold` column (1 to 5).
 The dataset creators ensured that recordings from the same original source (`src_file` in the metadata) are *always* kept within the same fold.
 This ensures that *source-based data leakeage does not occur during training*.
 For temporal bias, the recordings are distinct environmental events rather than continuous streams.

 The ESC-50 is also a balanced dataset.
 For other imbalanced datasets, I would apply oversampling/undersampling techniques.
 Class weighting (assigning higher weights to minority classes in the loss function) or augmentation (pitch shift, stretching, noise injection/reduction).
 For overfitting scenarios, I would assume that these could be issues: overlap between recordings, specific recording conditions/equipment, specific background noise, small training datasets.
-To tackle this, I would add random noise to every ESC-50 sample.
+To tackle this, I would add random noise to every ESC-50 sample or fine-tune pre-trained larger models.

+### Overview:

+* No recordings from same source appear in multiple folds
+* ESC-50 dataset uses distinct event recordings (not continuous streams)
+* If working with continuous recordings, would split by time periods with gaps
+- Example: I would assume that marine recordings might have seasonal patterns requiring stratified temporal splits (specific locations in the ocean, water temperature, ecossystem, summer/winter?)

 ## 3. Model Architecture Selection

 I would use a Convolutional Neural Network (CNN).
 The dataset is actually very small (2k samples).
 If there is already pre-trained models on much larger audio datasets, I would use these since they have already learned general audio representations.
 The mel-spectograms are 2-D images (frequency vs time).
-CNNs can extract hierarchical, local and translation-invariant features from image-like data.
+CNNs can extract *hierarchical, local and translation-invariant features* from image-like data.

 Example for a 2-D CNN:
 * We assume, 5 second clips, sampled at 22050 Hz, **`n_fft = 2048`**, **`hop_length = 512`**,